asarfa/Adia_Lab_Competition/README.md

 list is used to compute a score for each item.
 The model can be seen as an encoder part of the Transformer with extra linear projection on the input.
-Since the inputs do not possess any inherent sequence, a positional encoding was not incorporated into the design.
+Since the inputs do not possess any inherent sequence, no positional encoding was incorporated into the design.

 ### Output Transformation
 The predictions are scaled for each date to the interval [−1, 1] using a min-max scaler, leading to a constant interval across time.